DewaldWillemse/DewaldUserController/README.md

 ## Objectives of this project
 Please note the following, this project is the Assessment Test Project for Junior applicants, as you work through this project you will see that most of the working project is here, we remove parts of the application, your objective is to analyze the application and fill in the missing parts.

-The database part si not provided because it lives on your dev station, you should be able to analyze the application and design your database accordingly.
+The database part is not provided because it lives on your dev station, you should be able to analyze the application and design your database accordingly.

 This test will test your skills in the following way:
 1. css/sass Knowledge